128technology/docs/docs/cc_fips_conductor_install.md

 ### Connect the SSR to a Management Console

-Ensure that you have an RJ-45 to DB-9 rollover cable available.
+Ensure that you have an appropriate rollover cable available to connect to you computer.
 The SSR has a console port (CONSOLE) with an RJ-45 connector.
 Use the console port to connect the appliance to a management console or to a console server.
 The default baud rate of the console port is 115200 bps.

-1. Connect the RJ45/USB cable to the console port on the SSR device.
+1. Connect the RJ45 rollover cable to the console port on the SSR device.
-2. Connect the USB end of the cable to your Mac.
+2. Connect the other end of the cable to your computer.
-3. Connect the power input to the back of the SSR device
+3. Insert your USB with the new ISO image into the USB port of the SSR device.
-4. Insert your USB with the new ISO image into the USB port of the SSR device.
+4. Connect the power input to the SSR device
 5. Power on the SSR.

 ### Boot from the USB